mitsuoxv/jp-gasoline/README.md

 110.8, 112.4, 118.5, 118.5 respectively.

-Lag 2 assumes 110.8, and it is close to the most recent monthly margin 88.16 at 2022 Oct.
+Lag 2 assumes 110.8, and it is close to the most recent monthly margin 83.41 at 2022 Nov.
 Let us assume this margin of 110.8 over all lags between Dubai crude oil prices and retail prices.

 ![](README_files/figure-gfm/actual_counterfactual2-1.png)<!-- -->